-A recent paper shows that proof-editing of segmentation results is a promising new application for Virtual Reality.
+A recent paper shows that proof-editing of segmentation results in microscopy is a promising new application for Virtual Reality.
 Algorithmically generated results often have lots of errors that need to be fixed and VR provides efficiency advantages versus the traditional tools of mouse and keyboard.
-The movie below shows that complex models of mitochondria derived from FIB-SEM images can now be imported, edited, and exported from the arivis Imaging Science environment.
+The movie demonstrates how complex models of mitochondria derived from 3D Volume Electron Microscopy (vEM,FIB-SEM) can now be imported, edited, and exported in the arivis image analysis platform.

 The resulting high-fidelity models of mitochondria can be the basis of understanding disease and could be used to test effectiveness of therapies.
 For more information about this exciting method please feel free to contact Kedar Narayan, the corresponding author of the study at firstname.lastname@example.org.